Lake Hopatcong: 2000 flood

 More than 14 in of rain fell in a small area of southeastern Sussex and northwestern Morris County in northwestern New Jersey during August 11–14, 2000.
 Doppler radar estimates of total rainfall for the 4-day period reached about 15 in along the border between Sussex and Morris Counties.
 A severe thunderstorm on August 12 dropped so much rain in six hours that it was judged a 1,000-year event.

 Peak flows at the USGS gauges on Lake Hopatcong (01455400) and Musconetcong River (01455500), among others, were the highest ever recorded.
 These gauges are at sites that drain areas that received 10 or more inches of rain during August 11–14.
 Peak flows on Lake Hopatcong and on the Musconetcong River just downstream from the lake exceeded those of a 100-year flood.

 Lake Hopatcong sustained flooding damage, particularly the Great Cove area at Nolan's Point.

 2008-09 drawdown

-Every five years, starting the day after Labor Day, the New Jersey Department of Environmental Protection’s (DEP) water level management plan allows the lake to be lowered 5 ft to allow for inspection of the dam structure, property owners’ repairs to lakeshore structures, aquatic vegetation control, and silt and drainage material removal from areas around the lake.
+Every five years, starting the day after Labor Day, the New Jersey Department of Environmental Protection’s (DEP) water-level management plan allows the lake to be lowered 5 ft to inspect the dam structure, repair lakeshore structures, control aquatic vegetation, and remove silt and drainage material from areas around the lake.